Mike Allred

-Michael Dalton Allred is an American comic book artist and writer most famous for his independent comics creations, Madman and iZombie.
-His style is often compared to pop art, as well as commercial and comic art of the 1950s and 1960s.
+Michael Dalton "Mike" Allred (born 1962) is an American comic book artist and writer.
+He is most well known for his independent comics creation Madman and for co-creating and drawing the comic book series iZombie.
+His work often draws upon pop art, as well as commercial and comic art of the 1950s and 1960s.

 Early life

-Allred was raised as a member of the Church of Jesus Christ of Latter-day Saints.
-Upon his parents' divorce, he was raised with his father in Oregon, while his brothers and mother moved to Utah.
-He considers himself a Mormon, though a liberal-leaning one, and has stated that he still identifies with the beliefs, and considers the Book of Mormon to be a phenomenal and fascinating story, irrespective of its factual accuracy.
+Michael Dalton Allred was born in 1962 in Roseburg, Oregon.
+His father, Dale Leroy Allred (May 20, 1926 – October 5, 2007), was born in Portland, Oregon.
+He was a psychologist and professor at Umpqua Community College and the University of Oregon, and received a Doctor of Philosophy in 1959 at Purdue University.
+Allred's mother, RaeBell Jenkins (née Bird; July 19, 1934 – February 17, 2014), was born in Bluebell, Utah.
+The two married in December 1951 in Salt Lake City, Utah.
+In 1973, Allred's parents divorced, and he stayed with his father in Eugene, Oregon, while his brothers and mother moved to Utah.
+In 1980, he attended Ricks College as an art major but switched to broadcasting fearing that he could not make a living as an artist.

 Career

 Mike Allred began his career as a radio host on KYES AM 950 (KY95) in Roseburg, Oregon.
 He later became a television reporter in Europe, and started drawing comics in 1989 with the 104-page graphic novel Dead Air (Slave Labor Graphics).
 The story loosely followed his stint in radio as a sidebar to the true focus of the novel, the effects of post-nuclear war over a small Oregon town.
 He followed this up with his similarly titled works Graphique Musique (1990) and Grafik Muzik (Caliber Comics 1990–1991), in which he set out the style that he was to become known for with his most famous character, Madman.

-Madman first appeared as Frank Einstein in Creatures of the Id and Grafik Muzik published in 1990, but it wasn't until March 1992 that the first Madman miniseries debuted from Tundra Publishing in March 1992.
+Madman first appeared as Frank Einstein in Creatures of the Id and Grafik Muzik published in 1990, but it was not until March 1992 that the first Madman miniseries debuted from Tundra Publishing in March 1992.
 The series gained further recognition with its move to Dark Horse Comics in April 1994, where it was relaunched as Madman Comics and went on to be nominated for several Harvey Awards.
 Madman Comics ran for 20 issues and ended in 2000.
-From 2007–2009, Image Comics published Madman: Atomic Comics for 17 issues.
+From 2007 to 2009, Image Comics published Madman: Atomic Comics for 17 issues.

 Allred drew part of the 1993 "Worlds' End" story arc in Neil Gaiman's The Sandman series.

 Allred appeared as himself in the 1997 feature film Chasing Amy as part of the opening scene at a comic book convention, signing copies of his comic Madman.
 He also provides the artwork for the fictional comic book Bluntman and Chronic.